parleh-mate/singapore-parliament-speeches-dbt/docs/columns/topic_type.md

 {% docs topic_type %}

-'Section Type' (or Topic Type) indicates the type of section associated with the topic.
-This is the acronym.
+Indicates the type of section associated with the topic.

 'Section Type Name' indicates the full name of the section.